Arnobhridoy/Dynamic-Dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

+## Scope Cuts:

+- Had to cut Unit testing for timing purpose
+- Had to cut state management due to lack of time
+- Pagination for the table

+## Library Selection
+- Went with primeng instead of material as it allows to use charts which material does not have.
+- Used bootstrap as it is easier to implement responsive designs

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.